Skip to Content

 Are there resources available for single parents navigating custody?

-Yes, Florida offers numerous resources for single parents adapting to new custody arrangements.
-These resources aim to provide emotional, legal, and financial support, helping parents maintain a stable environment for their children.
-Local community centers often host workshops on co-parenting, and legal aid societies can offer guidance on custody-related legal matters.
+Yes, Florida offers a range of resources for single parents adapting to custody arrangements.
+These include emotional support, legal resources, and financial assistance programs.
+Local community centers frequently host co-parenting workshops, while legal aid societies can offer guidance for court filings and modifications.

 Our Core Values